pink-junkjard/hyperfiddle/README.md

 > client/server data sync, for composable UIs

-Live demos, docs and more: http://hyperfiddle.net/
+Live demos, docs and more: http://hyperfiddle.net/ (Hyperfiddle is the Hypercrud reference app)

 * Hypercrud Browser - library for **data driven UIs, as an EDN value**
 * Hypercrud Client - client/server data sync, UI as a function
 * Hypercrud Server - General purpose data server for [Datomic](http://www.datomic.com/)

 React.js offers the View as a pure function of data, but UIs are more than views.
 UIs are thick applications which hydrate server data.
 In database applications, network data sync -- I/O -- is root source of complexity.
-I/O has latency, it can fail, it is asynchronous, and these concerns poison huge swaths of our UIs today.
+I/O has latency, it can fail, it is asynchronous, and these concerns pervade our UIs today.

 Hypercrud handles the data sync, enabling us to program our UIs as pure functions of local data: truly composable UIs.
 Hypercrud UIs are functions, proper functions which compose, letting us climb a rung higher on the ladder of abstraction, to the real goal: data driven UIs, as an edn value.